karljaats/EEG-data-from-basic-sensory-task-in-Schizophrenia/README.md

 - [The N1-suppression effect for self-initiated sounds is independent of attention.](https://www.ncbi.nlm.nih.gov/pubmed/23281832)

 ## Overview

+### Theory
 Our motor actions are preceded by a corollary discharge of the expected sensation in sensory cortex.
 This copy does not produce movement itself but it's directed to other regions of the brain to inform them of the following action.
 This mechanism is thought to be allowing animals to suppress responses which are self-generated, which helps to process sensational information more efficiantly.

+### Project
 We tried to replicate the results gotten by [Judith M. Ford et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4059422/).
 In was mentioned in that research paper that during talking patients with schizophrenia show less evidence of pretalking activity and less suppression of the speech sound.
 They tried to replicate the same effect with pressing a button followed by a tone.
 Their research included 26 schizophrenia patients and 22 healthy control subjects.
 The data is gotten from [Kaggle](https://www.kaggle.com/broach/button-tone-sz).
 We use ERP data from 9 electrodes from 32 control subjects and 49 schizophrenia patients.